coogger/coogger/CONTRIBUTING.md

 [wwww.coogger.com](https://wwww.coogger.com)

 ## Styleguides
+### Code Style
+We use black to code style, here is original repo [psf/black](https://github.com/psf/black) check and learn how to convert python files code style to black.

+when sending a pull request, make sure that the style of your code this style.

 ### Git Commit Messages
 - Consider starting the commit message with an applicable emoji:
     - 🎨 `:art:` when improving the format/structure of the code